What agile working looks like at Valudio

 Mischa Herbrand

-"Adopting an agile working method does not inevitably make you an agile company."
+Adopting an agile working method does not inevitably make you an agile company.

-What are the advantages of agile working?
+What are the benefits of agile working?

 The first advantage of flexible working can be observed when a product hits the market: feedback is immediate.
 Agile programming means iterative, phased software development that makes it possible to react immediately to the unforeseen.